FierroPablo/Google/Quiz/Professional Cloud Architect/Managing and Provisioning a Solution Infrastructure.md

 5.
 Cymbal Direct needs to use a tool to deploy its infrastructure.
 You want something that allows for repeatable deployment processes, uses a declarative language, and allows parallel deployment.
 You also want to deploy infrastructure as code on Google Cloud and other cloud providers.
 What should you do?

--Automate the deployment with Terraform scripts.
+**-Automate the deployment with Terraform scripts.**
+_(Correct!
+Terraform lets you automate and manage resources in multiple clouds.)_

 -Use Google Kubernetes Engine (GKE) to create deployments and manifests for your applications.